-Students in serious financial hardship can seek emergency food grants from RMIT Student Support.
-Students will need to book a telephone appointment with a Student Support Advisor to discuss their financial circumstances.
-Students can receive monetary relief for food purchases.
+Students in financial hardship can seek limited emergency monetary relief to cover the cost of food and living expenses.
+To access emergency monetary relief, please book a telephone appointment with a Student Support Advisor to discuss your financial circumstances.

 RMIT Emergency Housing and Housing Establishment Fund

 Short term emergency accommodation can be assessed in crisis situations.
 Please contact a Student Support Advisor to discuss eligibility.
 Students needing to move into new accommodation who require assistance with bond and start up rent may be eligible for the Housing Establishment Fund.
 Please speak to a Student Support Advisor to discuss eligibility and how to apply.

 Government rent and housing assistance is also available (see below).

 Discounted homestay accommodation for eligible international students

 RMIT's partner for homestay services, AHN, has launched the International Student Support Network (ISSN) for international students experiencing financial hardship during COVID-19.
 ISSN homestays offer a heavily discounted placement and include a private room, meals, utilities and support from one AHN’s committed host families.

 Find information about RMIT's full range of student support services.

 Find information about health and wellbeing support options, advice and resources for students impacted by COVID-19.